 How to use AWS Cross Account access for S3 file downloads

-At our company, we have many requirements for enabling cross-account access with AWS.
-This requirement was around for usage of S3 and accessing the data from S3 for our in house Ingestion Service.
+Our company has many requirements for enabling cross-account access with AWS.
+This requirement was around for using S3 and accessing the data from S3 for our in-house Ingestion Service.
 To give a brief about Ingestion Service, it’s part of our Datamanagement ecosystem which is used to ingest data from different source platforms and dump the data to S3.
-These different source platform also includes AWS S3.
+These different source platforms also include AWS S3.

 Our existing service on our AWS EC2, when it requires access to S3 files, stored in a different AWS account, we find it difficult to keep updating our access/secret keys.
-As a couple of companies have a requirement to rotate IAM user credentials over a defined period.
+A couple of companies have a requirement to rotate IAM user credentials over a defined period.

-We have utilized the cross-account IAM role access strategy, wherein the roles can now assume role via temporary credentials (obtained every time we query).
+We have utilized the cross-account IAM role access strategy, wherein the roles can now assume roles via temporary credentials (obtained every time we query).

 How to set it up?

-• Create Role: Set a role from your current account, which would be shared to the third party clients.
+- Create Role: Set a role from your current account, which would be shared with the third-party clients.
 Allow that role to assume roles of accessing the resources, for example, S3 bucket or something which is of the need.

 Switch Role